disastrid/instruments_lab/docs/_research/10000-instruments.md

 ##### DATE AND TIME: 21 July - time tbc

-##### SUBMISSION DEADLINE*** : 10 July
+##### SUBMISSION DEADLINE : 10 July

 ___

-***To apply, please send an email to g.lepri[at]qmul.ac.uk***
+>***To apply send an email to g.lepri[at]qmul.ac.uk***
 ___

 {% include single-image-research.html fileName="10000-instruments/abstractclari.png"%}

 ___

 >***The 10.000 Instruments workshop aims to cheer up social distancing through some playful interactions.
-We invite the NIME community to dive in an online gathering to collaborativelly sketch as many instrument ideas as possible.***

->***A lighthearted activity that might ease for a couple of hours the challenging situations we are all experiencing.***
+We invite the NIME community to dive in an online gathering to collaborativelly sketch as many instrument ideas as possible.
+A lighthearted activity that might ease for a couple of hours the challenging situations we are all experiencing.***

->***An opportunity to experiment with alternative ways to generate interface ideas and speculate on music tech through open-ended artefacts and playful design explorations.***

->***An original and unconventional workshop to advance the debate around the complex, interdisciplinary and multifaceted nature of contemporary musical instruments.***
+>***An opportunity to experiment with alternative ways to generate interface ideas and speculate on music tech through open-ended artefacts and playful design explorations.
+An unconventional workshop to advance the debate around the complex, interdisciplinary and multifaceted nature of contemporary musical instruments.***

 ___